estafette/estafette.io/content/documentation/usage.md

 Any of the labels can be used in all the pipeline steps with the environment variable `ESTAFETTE_LABEL_<LABEL NAME>` in snake-casing.

-## Pipelines
+## Stages

-The _pipelines_ section allows you to define multiple steps to run within public Docker containers.
+The _stages_ section allows you to define multiple steps to run within public Docker containers.
 Within each step you specify the public Docker image to use and the commands to execute within the Docker container.
 Your cloned repository is mounted within the docker container at `/estafette-work` by default, but you can override it with the `workDir` setting in case you need your code to live in a certain directory structure like with certain golang projects.

 All files in the working directory are passed from step to step.
 Any files stored outside the working directory are not passed on.
 This means that - for example - when fetching NuGet packages with .NET core you specify the packages directory to be stored within the working directory, so it's available in the following steps.